RockefellerArchiveCenter/fornax/README.md

 - Moving the SIP to the processing directory (SIPS are validated before and after moving)
 - Restructuring the SIP for Archivematica compliance by:
   - Moving objects in the `data` directory to `data/objects`
-  - Adding an empty 'logs' directory
+  - Adding an empty `logs` directory
   - Adding a `metadata` directory containing a `submissionDocumentation` subdirectory
 - Creating `rights.csv` and adding it to the `metadata` directory
 - Creating submission documentation and adding to the `metadata/submissionDocumentation` subdirectory